Serves 8 to 10

 For everything else:

-1 lb anellini pasta (or small pasta of your choice)
+- 1 lb anellini pasta or any small pasta

-Preheat a 4 quart pot over medium heat.
-Sautee onions in olive oil with a pinch of salt until translucent, about 5 minutes.
-Add the garlic about a minute more, then mix in the black pepper, oregano, salt and brown sugar.
-Cook for about 2 minutes, until the sugar is melted.
-Add the tomato sauce, cashews and nutritional yeast, cover and cook for about 20 minutes.
+- Preheat a 4 quart pot over medium heat.
+Sauté the onion in olive oil with a pinch of salt until translucent, about 5 minutes.
+Add the garlic and sauté another minute.
+Mix in the black pepper, oregano, salt, and brown sugar and cook for about 2 minutes, until the sugar is melted.
+Add the crushed tomatoes, cashews, and nutritional yeast, cover, and cook for about 20 minutes.

-Boil the pasta while the meatballs are cooking.
-Drain pasta, and add to the sauce.
-When meatballs are ready, add them to the sauce as well.
-Toss carefully with a wooden spoon, being careful not to break the meatballs.
-Serve!
+- Boil the pasta while the meatballs bake.
+Drain and add to the sauce.
+When the meatballs are ready, add them to the pot as well.
+If the sauce has cooled, warm everything together over low heat for a few minutes.
+Toss carefully with a wooden spoon, taking care not to break the meatballs, and serve.

 I just got the batches of meat balls out of the oven and I am almost sure they won’t make it to the sauce…the meat balls are sooooo yummy I can’t (and my hubby can’t) help munching them!